purrfessor/gizmo/documentation/docs/use-cases/development-assistant.md

 # Using Gizmo as a Development Assistant

 Gizmo can significantly enhance your software development workflow by providing in-depth research and structured guidance for various development tasks.
-This guide explains how to leverage Gizmo alongside your AI-powered IDE to improve code quality and development efficiency.
+This guide explains how to leverage Gizmo alongside your AI-powered IDE to streamline your development process and reduce routine work.

 ## Overview